 Additional course details & Materials

-An initial zoom meeting will take place on December 12, 2021 (exact times TBD) in order to prepare for, and seed, our first in person gathering in March.
+One Spot left as of January 2022.
+An initial zoom meeting took place on December 12, 2021 in order to prepare for, and seed, our first in person gathering in March.
 Dates for later zoom councils will then be set by the group in future gatherings.
 Logistical information will be sent to registered participants and discussed in video calls.

 You will be responsible for bringing your own food and equipment, though we can provide some gear if needed.
 We ask everyone to come prepared to live self-sufficiently.
 You will need to bring shelter and clothing suitable for a full range of inclement weather.